 You can print out the payment voucher from within the account.
 Log in to your account and click the printer icon on the Your Account page next to the "Accepted" status of the Federal and/or state return.
 From this screen, you will be able to view, print, or save a copy of the PDF.
 The payment vouchers are generally found near the end of each return.
 You are not required to include your entire return when mailing in your payment as your return(s) was previously accepted via e-file.

 Alternative Payment Methods

 Electronic Withdrawal - When filing your current year tax return(s) with an amount due to the IRS and/or state(s), TaxSlayer offers the option to have your amount(s) due electronically withdrawn from your checking/savings account.
 During the e-file process, you will be given the option to have your payment electronically withdrawn.
 We will then ask that you provide the applicable banking information such as the routing and account number you wish to use.
 This information will be transmitted to the IRS and/or state along with the date you requested to have your payment withdrawn.
 Note: If you choose to have your payment electronically withdrawn, DO NOT mail in your check with the payment voucher.
 The IRS and/or state(s) will electronically withdraw your amount due along with cashing the written check.

-- Note: Some states do not allow a future payment date to be requested which means that your payment will be deducted from your designated account by the state on the day of acceptance.
-Depending on your financial institution, the withdrawal can take a few days to reflect in your account.
+Note: Some states do not allow a future payment date to be requested which means that your payment will be deducted from your designated account by the state on the day of acceptance.
+Depending on your financial institution, the withdrawal may take a few days to reflect in your account.